-When getting divorced, you don’t need to have an intimate understanding of all of the nuances of Arizona’s divorce laws—that is your lawyer’s job.
+When getting divorced, you don’t need to have an intimate understanding of the nuances of Arizona’s divorce laws—that is your lawyer’s job.
 But, you do need to familiarize yourself with the basics.
 Use this resource to learn about the laws that will govern the outcome of your divorce:

 Understanding Your Options for Staying Out of Court

-- Here’s What You Need to Know About Divorce Mediation in Arizona – Learn about the mediation process when it can be useful, and what you can expect if you pursue divorce mediation in Arizona.
+- Here’s What You Need to Know About Divorce Mediation in Arizona – Learn about the mediation process, when it can be useful, and what you can expect if you pursue divorce mediation in Arizona.

 - What is a Collaborative Law Divorce in Arizona? – Learn what it means to pursue a “collaborative law” divorce, and learn about factors to consider when deciding if this method is right for you.

 The 3 Key Aspects of the Divorce Process